Geopolitics of the Pakistan–Afghanistan Borderland

 Alvin Cheng-Hin Lim

 Syed Sami Raza is Assistant Professor of Political Science at the University of Peshawar, Pakistan.
 His research focuses on topics of geopolitics, critical IR, and critical legal theory.
-He is author of The Security State in Pakistan: Legal Foundations (Routledge 2018).
+He is the author of The Security State in Pakistan: Legal Foundations (Routledge 2018).